Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Geometry of geometrically finite hyperbolic manifolds

 A \emph{geometrically finite hyperbolic quotient} is a quotient $\Gamma\backslash \hh^{n+1}$ by a discrete group $\Gamma$ such that $\Gamma\backslash (\hh^{n+1}\cup\Omega_\Gamma)$ has a decomposition into the union of a compact set $K$ and a finite number of standard cusp regions.
 This is more general than requiring that there exist a convex finite-sided fundamental domain of $\Gamma$, although these conditions are equivalent when $n\leq 3$ or if all $\gamma\in\Gamma$ are rational (see Prop.5.6 and 5.7 in \cite{Bow}).
+When $\Gamma$ has no elliptic or parabolic elements, then both $\Gamma$ and the quotient $\Gamma\backslash \hh^{n+1}$ are called \emph{convex co-compact}, and the quotient manifold has no cusp then.